Life Insurance

 48 hours before

-• Try to avoid caffeine, alcohol and tobacco – as these substances can raise your blood pressure and heart rate.
+• Avoid caffeine, alcohol and tobacco – as (these substances can raise your blood pressure and heart rate).

 24 hours before